MMFakeBench: A Mixed-Source Multimodal Misinformation Detection Benchmark for LVLMs: MMD-Agent Framework

-We present a simple yet effective framework called MMD-Agent, which integrates the rationales, actions, and tool-use capabilities of LVLM agents.
-As shown in Fig.~\ref{fig:pipline}, MMD-Agent involves two main processes: (1) Hierarchical decomposition and (2) Integration of multi-perspective rationales.
+We present a simple yet effective framework, \textit{MMD-Agent}, which integrates the reasoning, actions, and tool-use capabilities of LVLM agents.
+As shown in Fig.~\ref{fig:pipline}, MMD-Agent involves two main processes: (1) Hierarchical decomposition and (2) Integration of internal and external knowledge.

 Specifically, we instruct LVLMs $\mathcal{M}$ to decompose the task of mixed-source multimodal misinformation detection into three smaller subtasks: textual veracity check, visual veracity check, and cross-modal consistency reasoning.
-During the intermediary phase, each subtask $t$ is addressed by generating multi-perspective rationales $\mathcal{R} _t$ and integrating them with model actions $a_t$ to facilitate decision-making $d_t$:
+During the intermediary phase, each subtask $t$ is addressed through an interleaved sequence of reasoning and action.
+The LVLM is guided to reason and induce the needed action to solve the task.
+The actions $a_t$ are then executed either by leveraging the model's internal knowledge to generate ``Thought'' $\mathcal{R} _t$ or by interacting with external sources to gather additional information (``Observation'') $\mathcal{O} _t$.
+These action outputs will be integrated into the sequence to facilitate subsequent decision-making $d_t$:

-The rationales aim to provide valuable insights by reasoning within the current context, addressing the requirement of detecting diverse clues in misinformation.
-As depicted in Fig.~\ref{fig:pipline} (c), these rationales can encompass multiple perspectives, such as textual key entity (Rationale 1), injecting retrieval knowledge (Rationale 2), factual analysis (Rationale 3), and commonsense analysis ( Rationale 5 and Rationale 7).
-The model is guided to generate reasoning paths and make decisions for each subtask individually, leveraging its inherent understanding and capabilities.
+The LVLM’s internal capabilities and knowledge are utilized both to reason about which actions to take and to perform those actions from various perspectives, such as identifying key textual entities (Thought 1), conducting factual analysis (Thought 2), and applying commonsense reasoning (Thought 3).
+However, the model may experience hallucinations when relying solely on its internal knowledge.
+To address this, we enable the model to interact with external knowledge bases, such as the Wikipedia API, to retrieve reliable and up-to-date information for fact-checking.
+This approach ensures the accuracy and relevance of the knowledge used in verification.